15 May Crafting Futures: UK Study Tour – Textiles

 A partnership between Craftspace and the British Council

 “Craftspace’s work is informed by global perspectives and this is a great opportunity to exchange knowledge and information with curators and practitioners from South East Asia.”

-Craftspace is partnering The British Council to organise and host a six day Crafting Futures UK Study Tour for craft and textiles curators and collectors – a new initiative within their Crafting Futures programme.
+Craftspace partnered with The British Council to organise and host a six day Crafting Futures UK Study Tour for craft and textiles curators and collectors – a new initiative within their Crafting Futures programme.

-Six curators from Malaysia, Myanmar and Thailand will participate in a study tour to the UK in June 2018.
-The tour will include visits to museums, galleries, archives, collections and sites of production across the UK.
-Participants will have the chance to network with British curators, museum workers, craft organisations and practitioners.
+Six curators from Malaysia, Myanmar and Thailand participated in a study tour to the UK in June 2018.
+The tour included visits to museums, galleries, archives, collections and sites of production across the UK.
+Participants had the chance to network with British curators, museum workers, craft organisations and practitioners.

-The aim of the study visit is to:
+The aim of the study visit was to: